Mabo: Life of an Island Man

-Mabo: Life of an Island Man is a 1997 Australian documentary film on the life of Indigenous Australian land rights campaigner Eddie Koiki Mabo.
+Mabo: Life of an Island Man is a 1997 Australian documentary film on the life of Indigenous Australian land rights campaigner Eddie Koiki Mabo, directed by Trevor Graham.

 It was awarded Best Documentary at the Australian Film Institute Awards and the Sydney Film Festival.
 It also received the Script Writing Award at the New South Wales Premier's Literary Awards.

 Background

 Although, Eddie Mabo's name is recognisable in the Australian household and part of our nation's identity the purpose of the film was to provide a face to the name.
 By placing an emphasis on faces as a metaphor, director Trevor Graham reconstructs a more personal and intimate version of Mabo, Graham portrays him as a man, husband and respected Indigenous leader.
 The biographical movie details a chronological portrayal of Eddie Mabo's life, his upbringing and continual struggle for land rights.
 The film is a combination of archival footage and family interviews spanning since spanning a time period from 1989 until its release in 1997.